snyk/broker/README.md

 ### Client required configuration

 - `BROKER_ID`: this is your unique token to identify and register the client against the broker server.
-- `BROKER_URL`: typically this will point to `https://broker.snyk.io` but if you want to run your own broker, this value should point to your broker server address.
+- `BROKER_SERVER_URL`: typically this will point to `https://broker.snyk.io` but if you want to run your own broker, this value should point to your broker server address.

 ### HTTPS